shilimkarv/Socket_programming/readme.txt

 1. delete is not completed
 2. NO menu at server.
 3.the client which is sending udpate is sending to itself aslo.
+4. Some warnings for delete function as its not yet updated.